steveknipmeyer/ModelRelief/ProjectNotes/ProjectNotes.md

 #### Vector

 #### Today
+    Async support for Footer component?
+    Add logo to navigation header.

     Should the Contact Form have a different background color?

     Review all mesh generation settings for delivered models.